stuartherbert/if-i-knew-then/coding-standards.md

 Coding Standards (AKA: Coding Conventions) are a method of imposing simple rules and to follow when you're writing code.
 These "standards" are not enforced by compilers or interpreters but can be enforced using build tools and continuous integration tasks.
 Coding Standards are a style guide that tells you whether you should put your curly braces on the same or a new line, or if your namespaces should have a top-level vendor name, perhaps those methods should be typed in camelCase()?

 There's a bit of a debate as to whether you should intent your code with tabs or spaces, and if you use spaces is it two of them or four?
 Does white space matter?
 What about file naming conventions?
 Obviously there are a lot of variables (bad pun) here that may affect the way you work.
 If you're working on a project with other developers and you all start coding in your own *style* you'll quickly find your source code is a mess and becomes unreadable.
-And [readability](http://shop.oreilly.com/product/9780596802301.do) [matters](http://books.google.co.uk/books/about/Clean_Code.html?id=_i6bDeoCQzsC)!
+And [readability](http://shop.oreilly.com/product/9780596802301.do) really does [matter](http://books.google.co.uk/books/about/Clean_Code.html?id=_i6bDeoCQzsC)!

 ## Why Should I Care?